mbenlioglu/mst/README.md

 Both Kruskal's and Prim's version is implemented.
-Although, without using Fibonacci heap, both have the same complexity of `O(E*log(V))`, Kruskal's run slower in practice due to increased number of complex data structures, this could be improved further, however, current implementation doesn't go into details of optimization.
+Although, without using Fibonacci heap, both have the same complexity of `O(E*log(V))`, Kruskal's run slower in practice due to a rather inefficient implementation of finding sets within forest, this could be improved further, however, current implementation doesn't go into details of optimization.
 If Fibonacci heap is used with Prim's algorithm it's complexity becomes `O(E+V*log(V))`

 **Re-compute MST:**